kubevela/kubevela.github.io/docs/platform-engineers/oam/x-definition.md

 | `trait.oam.dev/resource` |   `outputs.\<resource type\>`in Trait  |
 |   `app.oam.dev/appRevision`    |              Application Revision Name               |

-## X-Definition Runtime Context
+## Definition Runtime Context

-In the X-Definition, some runtime context information can be obtained through the `context` variable.
+In the Definition, some runtime context information can be obtained through the `context` variable.
 The specific list is as follows, where the scope indicates which module definitions the Context variable can be used in:

 |           Context Variable           |                                     Description                                    |               Scope               |
 | :------------------------------: | :------------------------------------------------------------------------------: | :----------------------------------: |